cms-nanoAOD/correctionlib/README.md

 ## Installation

-The build process is Makefile-based for the C++ evaluator and via setuptools for the python bindings.
+The build process is based on setuptools, with CMake (through scikit-build) for the C++ evaluator and its python bindings module.
 Builds have been tested in Windows, OS X, and Linux, and python bindings can be compiled against both python2 and python3, as well as from within a CMSSW environment.
 The python bindings are distributed as a pip-installable package.